BIOL 537 2014-15

 Rm: 3422A Bioscience Complex

 RESEARCH AREA/POTENTIAL PROJECTS

-*1. Understand the physiological basis of late blight resistance in potato.* Utilizing recently identified mutants that display disease resistance, this project will utilize a wide assortment of physiological and possibly molecular techniques to reveal the mechanism of resistance.
+- GENE DISCOVERY IN POTATO –LATE BLIGHT RESISTANCE Understand the physiological basis of late blight resistance in potato.
+Utilizing recently identified mutants that display disease resistance, this project will utilize a wide assortment of physiological and molecular techniques to reveal the mechanism of resistance.
 Ultimately this research could lead to the detection of new genetic markers for disease resistance for the benefit of potato breeders worldwide.

 STARTING DATE: TBA